Ethan-CS/MeetingNotes/README.md

 ## Contents:
 * `firefighter`
   * This is an ongoing project, where I am writing code that can come up with solutions to a given Firefighter graph (such as [GreedyFirefighter](firefighter/GreedyFirefighter.java), which uses the Greedy algorithm to produce a 1/2 - approximation for Firefighter).
 The Firefighter Problem briefly is: given a graph (represented as an adjacency matrix), choose a random vertex v to be the initial point of outbreak.
 Then, the firefighter gets a defence per turn and the fire spreads to any open (unprotected and not on fire) vertices, the firefighter defends again, the fire spreads and so on.
 The  optimal program will centre around an integer program that aims to throw an optimal defence solution to Firefighter on a given graph.
+* `lit-reviews`
+  * Contained here are literature reviews, written for my own practice and to help me develop as a researcher.
+I am using these to be able to read and carry out research with a purpose more than I am doing this to have a useable or publishable lit review (although parts may be repurposed for this in future).
+The `version-history` sub-directories contain previous backups of the projects, providing a timeline of my growth and progression as I navigate the literature around the Firefighter Problem and beyond.
 * `meeting-notes`
-  * This directory contains markdown notes from PhD supervisory meetings, beginning 06-10-2020 that record any administrative tasks and topics, points of research discussion and any follow-ups for either Jess or myself and my own plan for the week to come.
+  * This directory contains markdown notes from PhD supervisory meetings (with my main and second supervisors), beginning 06-10-2020 that record any administrative tasks and topics, points of research discussion and any follow-ups for either my supervisor or myself and my own plan for the week to come.
-* `percolation`
-  * Contained here is a literature review, written for my own practice and to help me develop as a researcher.
-I am using this to be able to read and carry out research with a purpose more than I am doing this to have a useable or publishable lit review (although parts may be repurposed for this in future).
-The subdirectory `version-history` contains previous backups of this project, thereby providing an interesting timeline of my growth and progression as I naviagte the literature surrounding Percolation and the Firefighter Problem.
 * `proposal`
   * This contains a pdf of my original PhD research proposal, submitted in June 2020.
 * `reading`